 You have your own inner Hulk.
 You might be gracious one moment, and a self-destructive monster the next, ripping apart your relationships and reputation.

-Without boundaries, creative people can become too creative, flitting from one idea to the next, generating a flurry of options but never settling on a solid solution.
-In these situations, their creativity can cause them to spin out of control, into chaos.
+Without boundaries, Innovation personalities can become too creative, flitting from one idea to the next, generating a flurry of options but never settling on a solid solution.
+In these situations they become The Anarchy, spinning out of control, into chaos.

-Similarly, confident leaders inspire action.
+Similarly, Power personalities inspire action.
 But when they become too emboldened, they crush teams with dictatorial arrogance.

 And so it goes.
-Detail-oriented people become so obsessed with minutia that they lose the ability to see the bigger picture.
-People who are normally warm and engaging can embark on a downward spiral to drama-land.
+Alert personalities can become so obsessed with minutia that they lose the ability to see the bigger picture.
+Passion personalities, who are normally warm and engaging, can embark on a downward spiral to drama-land.

 We all do it.
 We all have an inner evil twin.
 And we can stop them from running our lives, and ruining our reputations.

 How?
-Read on for three ways to learn from Kalanick's massive faux pas, and avoid hitting that breaking point.
+Read on for three tips to avoid hitting that breaking point.

 1. Beware your blind spots.